e4drcf/ewizardjs-docs/docs/documentation/Getting-started.md

 						type="vertical"
 						class="flip"></wiz-flip>
 ```
-In further articles we will describe how to change every of the component attributes, but for now let's do not dive into the,.
+In further articles we will describe how to change every of the component attributes, but for now, let's do not dive into them.

 Finally, we need to slightly modify the default styling of `wiz-flip` component and remove yellow background: